 Once a call is established, your call is encrypted.

 How to Start an Encrypted Group Chat

-You can send an encrypted group message by tapping the compose icon in the upper-right corner of the screen (the square with a pencil pointing to the center), and then tapping the icon in the same place with three figures.
+You can send an encrypted group message by tapping the pen icon in the upper-right corner of the screen, and then selecting “New Group.”

-On the following screen, you'll be able to name the group and add participants to it.
-After adding participants, you can tap "Create" in the upper right corner of the screen.
+On the following screen, you’ll be able to name the group and add participants to it.
+After adding participants, you can tap “Next” in the upper right corner of the screen.

 This will initiate the group chat.

 A group chat

 At this point, anyone can add members to the group.
 If you wish to change this, or the group name, icon, or add or remove participants, this can be done from the group chat screen by tapping the name of the group.